technicalkiwi/linux_docs/Notifications with Telegram.md

 The Botfather will reply with the bots API token
 Take note of this Token as it is vital for the bots operation
 ![Botfather New bot](/images/botfather_botcreation.png)
-Go back and start a chat with your bot
+Go back and start a chat with your bot to initialize it
 ### Notification setup
 Go to `https://api.telegram.org/bot$TOKEN/getUpdates`
 Where $ Token is the API key you received from Botfather